DIRACGrid/DIRAC/docs/source/AdministratorGuide/GettingStarted/Step 1/index.rst

  - Deployment of the necessary DIRAC components

 The first 2 phases are common to all Steps.
 The code installation phase can be skipped since all components will use the same code.
 In some cases additional local configuration will be necessary, and thus the second phase will need to be repeated.
 While the third phase will always be necessary to add new functionality to the installation.

 A Minimal DIRAC installation
 ------------------------------------

-The minimal set of components that required for a DIRAC server are a *Configuration Server* and the *System Administrator* services.
-Additionally one can add the *Security Logging* and the *Bundle Delivery services*.
+The minimal set of components that required for a DIRAC server are a Configuration Server and System Administrator services.
+Additionally one can add the Security Logging and the Bundle Delivery services.
 The first one receives a summary of all connections received by all DIRAC services in the current installation.
 The second allows any DIRAC client to download an up-to-date version of CA's public keys and Certification Revocation List, CRL.

 The way to achieve this minimal installation is the following: